neetapatel/neetapatel.github.io/_works/krakauer-cover.md

 divider: "|"
 ---

-a book cover design for jon krakauer's book, into thin air, about the 1996 mt. everest disaster.
+a cover design for jon krakauer's book, into thin air, about the 1996 mt. everest disaster.

 ![krakauer cover](/img/works/krakauer_cover/krakauer-cover-full.jpg)